chrlag/HackerRank/README.md

 # HackerRank

-A repository for Java solutions on HackerRank's problems.
+A repository for solutions on HackerRank's problems.